Prairie View Cricket Complex: Events

 Upon opening in September 2018, the venue hosted matches of the Houston Cricket League throughout 2019 and 2020.
 The United States national cricket team played their first cricket match at this venue in May 2019.
 The following years, it was used as the Houston Hurricanes' home ground in both the exhibition league (in which Mayor David Allen was invited to see) and the inaugural season of Minor League Cricket.
 In April 2021, the venue hosted the USA Cricket-sanctioned Houston Open 2021, in which the Nepali Rhinos took the trophy.
 Later that month, it also hosted the United States Men's Under-19 National Championship, in which the Mid-Atlantic Zone was crowned champions.
 The same month, the venue hosted a series of practice matches between a United States Training Group and two Major League Cricket squads, which featured many international cricketers such as Shayan Jahangir, Dane Piedt, and others.

 In August 2021, it was announced that the venue would be hosting the first inaugural United States Men's National Championship, which featured eight teams, and spanned from November 15-19, 2021 (changed from a November 12-20 schedule due to the revised schedule of the 2021 ICC Men's T20 World Cup Americas Qualifier).

+The western ground in the complex hosted two official international series in April and May 2024, with the United States men's team playing Canada in a 5-match T20I series and Bangladesh in a 3-match T20I series.